+JMJ

 Far too often I feel my heart beats against His.
 Whenever I am anxious, worried, and scared.
 My heart beats against His.
 Whenever I give into temptations.
 My heart beats against His.
 When I allow my past mistakes to torment me.
 My heart beats against His.
 These are the times when my life feels heavy, burdensome, and miserable.
 My heart feels the foreboding darkness that, against my good sense, seems so appealing.

 Then, there are times when I feel that my heart beats in unison with His.
 These times my heart and soul are filled to the brim, and often overflowing, with joy.
-My burdens become light, struggles are lessened, and there is an innate ease in all things.
-It is here that I find true contentment, satisfaction, and fulfillment.
+My burdens become light, struggles are lessened, and there is

-It is the place we would strive to be, and can only be found by doing His will above out own.
+It is the place we would strive to be, and can only be found by doing His will above

 Pray For Union with the Sacred Heart of Jesus